brazilian nerdcore

 why nerdcore?

-i find it fascinating how often cultural artifacts - works of fiction in general, but especially anime, manga and games (which usually reserve the right to not be as "close to reality" as other tv shows or mainstream music) can portray subjects/narratives that are deeply symbolic, philosophical and psychological. similar to devotional/ritualistic music, they're often interested in conveying meta-narratives instead of just talking about immediate suffering, needs, challenges, goals that are widespread in our society today - and most other forms of media.
+i find it fascinating how often cultural artifacts - works of fiction in general, but especially anime, manga and games (which usually reserve the right to not be as "close to reality" as other tv shows or mainstream music) can portray subjects/narratives that are deeply symbolic, philosophical and psychological. similar to devotional/ritualistic music, they're often interested in conveying meta-narratives instead of just talking about immediate suffering, pleasure, needs, challenges, goals that are widespread in our society today - and most other forms of media.

-sometimes the anime is not really that deep though and we impose/project onto the characters/narrative the depth we wished to be there (rodrigo zin and i certainly do this a lot). many of these stories are also just power fantasies/coming of age tales of kids learning to make sense of the world and take responsibility for their lives and for the state of the world itself... but they still serve as vehicles to connect us with very fundamental topics that grow up with us and within us throughout life.
+sometimes the anime is not really that deep though, but we can impose/project onto the characters/narrative the depth we wished to be there (rodrigo zin and i certainly do this a lot). many of these stories are also just power fantasies/coming of age tales of kids learning to make sense of the world and take responsibility for their lives and for the state of the world itself... but they still serve as vehicles to connect us with very fundamental topics that grow up with us and within us throughout life.

-for example, m4rkim (my most listened nerdcore artist) isn't the most philosophical of them. in fact, he's one of the most literal ones - his songs often portray more his emotional interpretation of the characters and a literal storytelling of what happens in their lives - yet, he finds a way to capture musically the vibe of that character/story in a way that resonates tremendously with my adolescent and adult self. giving your best to interpreting these meta-narratives is where it's at for me. by the way he creates his songs, it feels like he completely "gets" it. i feel heard/understood on a deep level.
+for example, m4rkim (my most listened nerdcore artist) isn't the most philosophical of them. in fact, he's one of the most literal ones - his songs often portray more his emotional interpretation of the characters and a literal storytelling of what happens in their lives - yet, he finds a way to musically convey the vibe of that character/story in a way that resonates tremendously with both my adolescent and adult self. giving your best to interpreting these meta-narratives is where it's at for me. by the way he creates his songs, it feels like he completely "gets" it. i feel heard/understood on a deep level.

 (see: a personal review - why m4rkim is my #1 most listened artist for more)